openedx/edx-documentation/en_us/shared/exercises_tools/calculator.rst

 .. image:: ../../../shared/building_and_running_chapters/Images/Calc_Closed.png
   :width: 600
-  :alt: Courseware page with an arrow pointing to the calculator
+  :alt: Courseware page with an arrow pointing to the calculator.

-When you select the calculator icon, the calculator opens along the lower edge of the browser window.
+When learners select the calculator icon, the calculator opens along the lower edge of the browser window.

 The calculator includes an information page that learners can use if they have questions about entering input in the calculator.
-To open the calculator's information page, select the ``i`` icon next to the input field.
+Learners access the calculator's information page by selecting the ``i`` icon next to the input field.

 .. image:: ../../../shared/building_and_running_chapters/Images/Calc_Open_InfoPage.png
   :width: 600
-  :alt: Courseware page with the calculator visible along the edge of the browser
+  :alt: Courseware page with the calculator visible along the edge of the browser.

-To close the calculator, select the X just above the calculator.
+Learners close the calculator by selecting the X.

 ************************************